 Spider Plants for Sale Online

-Spider Plant (Chlorophytum comosum) is a clean air plant that suits any decor.
+Spider Plant or Chlorophytum comosum is a clean air plant that suits any decor.
 Its lovely arching flower stems look best as a hanging plant.
 The Spider Plant is an excellent air-purifying house plant and very easy to grow.
 If you’re new to planting, this is an excellent selection for low maintenance and drought tolerance.
 This tough plant enjoys moist, well-drained soil and does best in bright indirect sunlight.

 *Decorative containers are shown are for display purposes only.
 All plants are shipped in plastic nursery containers unless otherwise specified.
-If you would like to order a peace lily in a decorative container, visit our potted plant's collection.
+If you would like to order spider plants in a decorative container, visit our potted plants collection.

 |Mature Height:||10 to 12 Inches|

 |Soil Condition:||Likes to dry out some between watering|

 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|

 How to Care for Spider Plant